nfthomas/ttb-label-app/README.md

 - `just`: Task runner to simplify setup, running, and testing.
 - `uv`: Python package manager and virtual environment tool.
 Also generates pip-compatible `requirements.txt` for Docker deployment.

-## Limitations
+## Limitations/Assumptions

+- Only checks Net Contents if provided.
+- ABV accepts input as a percentage only.
+- If fuzzy matching is enabled, 80% similarity counts as a match.
 - OCR requires clear text, with limited recognition of stylized fonts (cursive).
-- ABV accepts input as a percentage only.
 - When resubmitting an image, the previous submission has to be removed by clicking `X Cancel` first (this is a limitation of the frontend library).

 # Features